 - The value of the CAROLINE fellowship will be calculated using the principles of the Marie Sklodowska-Curie Actions Individual Fellowships 2014–1513 and will consist of the following components:

-- Payment to the home host organisation for the fellow’s living allowance 15.
+- Payment to the home host organization for the fellow’s living allowance 15.
 This amount will be determined using the base rate of €55,800 per annum, which will be adjusted by the applicable country correction coefficient as specified by the European Commission for each year of the fellowship, depending on the country of the fellow’s residence in the given year.

-- Payment to the home host organisation for the fellow’s mobility allowance in the amount of €7,200 per annum, for year 1 and 2 of the Irish fellowships and for year 1 of the International Fellowships.
+- Payment to the home host organization for the fellow’s mobility allowance in the amount of €7,200 per annum, for year 1 and 2 of the Irish fellowships and for year 1 of the International Fellowships.

-- Payment to the home host organisation for the fellow’s eligible direct research, training and networking costs to enable the fellow to carry out the fellowship, in the amount of €9,600 per annum.
+- Payment to the home host organization for the fellow’s eligible direct research, training and networking costs to enable the fellow to carry out the fellowship, in the amount of €9,600 per annum.
 Eligible direct research, training and networking costs include essential research supplies such as small consumables; pay-as-you-go access to national research infrastructure; software and hardware critical for the research to be obtained in the first year of the award; archival research costs; books and journals; conference travel and participation; generic and/or specialist disciplinary skills training; and publishing and write-up costs.
 The only eligible vouched expenses necessary for the implementation of the fellowship, incurred within the funding term and invoiced during the funding term will be funded.
 Membership costs, stipends for students, salary for research assistants or similar salary costs are not eligible for direct research costs under the scheme.

-- Contribution towards indirect research costs in the amount of €1,752 per annum to support the main partner organisation with costs associated with hosting the fellow, guiding, monitoring and documenting their training and development, and supporting good working conditions.
+- Contribution towards indirect research costs in the amount of €1,752 per annum to support the main partner organization with costs associated with hosting the fellow, guiding, monitoring and documenting their training and development, and supporting good working conditions.

 - Health insurance for CAROLINE fellows not eligible for the European Health Insurance Card (EHIC) or where fellows are outside of the scope of EHIC.
 Eligible fellows will liaise directly with the Council before the relevant arrangements are made.